abdkhaleel/tic-tac-toe-wth-ai/README.md

     ```
 2.  **Open your browser:**
     Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+---

+## Deployment

+The application is deployed on Vercel and automatically updates with each push to the main branch.
+You can access the live version at: **[https://tic-tac-toe-wth-ai.vercel.app/](https://tic-tac-toe-wth-ai.vercel.app/)**